Kentucky sheriff killed judge in his chambers following an argument, police say. Here’s what we know - KVIA

 Killing shakes small Kentucky community

-Kentucky Supreme Court Chief Justice Laurance B. VanMeter said in a statement he was “shocked” by Mullins’ killing and the court was left “shaken.”
+Kentucky Supreme Court Chief Justice Laurance B. VanMeter was “shocked” by Mullins’ killing and the court was left “shaken,” he said in a statement.

 “My prayers are with his family and the Letcher County community as they try to process and mourn this tragic loss,” VanMeter said.